RobotX-NCTU/duckiepond-nctu/docker/README.md

     docker run --rm -it --net=host --privileged -v /dev:/dev duckiepond:laptop

-  open a browser or vnc viewer enter:
+  open a browser enter:

     localhost:80

+  or vnc viewer:

+    localhost:5900

   you should see the desktop of vnc